 While you're entitled to appeal the judgment in your case, failing to do so in the right way and at the right time can determine whether your appeal will actually be heard.
-Thankfully, you don't need to go through this process on your own.
-Instead, you can contact an experienced litigation and appeals lawyer near you to help guide you through to the appeals process and file any necessary paperwork on your behalf.
+Just how many times you can appeal a conviction depends on the details of your case.
+Contact an experienced litigation and appeals lawyer near you to help guide you through to the appeals process and file any necessary paperwork on your behalf.